raythx98/travel/docs/gotchas.md

 Utility classes like `.btn`, `.badge-*`, `.dot-*`, `.spinner`, `.error`, `.output` are in the global stylesheet and applied via plain string class names in JSX (e.g., `className="btn btn-primary"`).
 They are NOT CSS Module classes, so they must not be imported as a module object.

+## Interrupt status lands on 'done', not 'error'

+When the user interrupts a session, the backend closes the SSE connection.
+The `useStream` reader loop exits cleanly (no `AbortError`), so `status` transitions to `'done'`.
+Do not check `status === 'error'` to detect an interruption — there is no reliable client-side signal for it.
+The interrupt handler navigates away immediately so the misleading "Planning complete" state is never reached.

 ## Leaflet CSS must be scoped (Phase 3)

 Do not import Leaflet's CSS globally.
 Import it as a side-effect only inside the `TravelMap` component to avoid polluting the global stylesheet with Leaflet's resets.